 Understanding Comcast's Unusual Options Activity

-Comcast (NASDAQ:CMCSA) shares experienced unusual options activity on Friday.
-The stock price moved up to $58.37 following the option alert.
+Shares of Comcast (NASDAQ:CMCSA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $57.84.

 - Trade Type: CALL